isaac-mason/packcat/docs/README.template.md

 You can also use `validate` if you don't trust whether the input data confirms to the schema type:

 <Snippet source="./snippets.ts" select="validate" />

-## Serialization Format

-This library uses a custom binary serialization format.
-It is intended for network transmission or temporary runtime storage use cases.

-The same version of packcat should be used on both the serializing and deserializing end.

-No guarantees are made about the stability of the format between versions, so it is not recommended to use it for persistent storage.

 ## API Documentation